pierrevanhove/pierrevanhove.github.io/_pages/about.md

 * [Observables](https://observables.pages.math.cnrs.fr/) research projet, supported by the French ANR, on computing Observables in gauge and gravity from amplitude methods

+* [Feynman integrals](feynmanintegrals) The list of Feynman integrals I have determined analytically

 Research interests:
 =====